firedew/dewpress/docs/getting_started/index.md

 ```

 ## Minimal setup
 Currently this setup is the only one DewPress supports.
-Newer features will be added weekly so make sure to
+Newer features will be added frequently so make sure to
 check in regularly if you like this project and want to see more!

 With this setup DewPress will do a simple transformation of Markdown files into static html files.
 The routing